MananGandhi1810/elysia-chat/README.md

 # AI Chat

-A chat application built with Elysia, Next.js, and Google Gemini.
+An AI chat application built with Elysia, Next.js, and Google Gemini.
 This project explores Elysia framework fundamentals and streaming AI responses.

 ## Screenshot